tsai810417/coding-challenge/prototype.md

 - Variables defined in the function
 - Variables are already declared when the function is defined

+### Event Loop
+Event loop has one simple job.
+The event loop's job is to look at the stack and look at the task queue.
+If the stack is empty it takes the first thing(callback) on the queue and pushes it on to the stack, then the stack will run it.

 ### F.prototype
 In JavaScript, we can set a prototype using ```__proto__```.
 JavaScript has had prototypal inheritance from the beginning, one of the core features of the language.